decred/dcrdex/docs/wiki/Client-Installation-and-Configuration.md

    the top.
 This is also a good time to retrieve your application "seed", as described in the next step.

-   After the transaction is confirmed, the application will complete registration:
+   After the transaction is confirmed, the application will submit the bond for validation and you will be ready to trade:

    <img src="images/bond-accepted.png" width="360">